simpleanalytics/docs/_docs/50_api/introduction.md

 If you have your website set to private you can still export this data.
 You need to authenticate yourself.
 [See here how to authenticate](/api/authenticate).

+### Get data for specific pages

+With the stats API you can also retrieve data for a specific page of your website.
+By adding the path to the URL Simple Analytics returns the data for that path.
+For example if you want to know how many visits you got on `simpleanalytics.io/contact`, you can get the JSON with this URL: `https://simpleanalytics.io/simpleanalytics.io/contact.json` ([link](https://simpleanalytics.io/simpleanalytics.io/contact.json))

 ## Business API

 Use this if you want to administer your account.